-- 75. A hearing at School/Institute level will normally take place within 40 working days of an allegation of misconduct.
+- 78. A hearing at School/Institute level will normally take place within 40 working days of an allegation of misconduct.
 The Academic Registrar notifies the student in writing by letter, email, or other documented means of the hearing, giving at least three days' notice.
-The student is provided with copies of all relevant documents that relate to the allegation of misconduct and investigation where he/she has not already received them. - 76.
+The student is provided with copies of all relevant documents that relate to the allegation of misconduct and investigation where he/she has not already received them. - 79.
 The Vice Principal hears the case by himself/herself but may be assisted by another staff member.
 The Academic Registrar, acts as secretary to the hearing.
-The student may be accompanied or represented by any person of his/her choosing.
+The student may be accompanied or represented by any person of Code of Student Discipline: Regulations for the Management of Student Misconduct his/her choosing.
 The hearing is held in private.
-The following stages are normally followed: - [a] The Vice Principal questions the student about the allegations. - [b] The student or his/her representative responds to the allegations and questions. - [c] The Vice Principal decides the outcome of the disciplinary hearing in private. - [d] The student is notified of the outcome and decision, normally, within three days of the date of the hearing or final meeting with the student.
+The following stages are normally followed:

+- [a] The Vice Principal questions the student about the allegations. - [b] The student or his/her representative responds to the allegations and questions. - [c] The Vice Principal decides the outcome of the disciplinary hearing in private. - [d] The student is notified of the outcome and decision, normally, within three days of the date of the hearing or final meeting with the student.
 This is put in writing within seven days.
 The written notification of the outcome records the decision, the reasons for it and the student's right of appeal.